rebeclem/aphids/cleantrim.md

 7) This will produce a list of html files in the fastqc_out directory.
 Download them to your computer to look at them.
 Open a new terminal window and use the command: `rsync -avh rebecca.clement@ceres.scinet.usda.gov:/home/rebecca.clement/90day_aphid/raw_data/aphis_myzus/fastqc_out/*.html /Downloads`.
 In a finder window, single click on one of the html files and then press the space bar.
 Use the arrow keys to go through the fastq files.
 Check that the per base sequence quality stays in the green zone.
 8) Now run trimmomatic using the [trimmomatic.sh](scripts/trimmomatic.sh) script.
     * First make a list of filenames using `aphis_myzus]$ for f in *R1_001.fastq.gz; do filename=${f%%_*}; echo $filename >> filenames.txt; done`
     * Then we'll use this command to run the files from the text file: `sbatch ../../scripts/trimmomatic.sh`.
-This uses the following command.
+This uses the following command and takes about an hour to run.
     ```
     java -jar /software/7/apps/trimmomatic/0.38/trimmomatic-0.38.jar PE -threads 10 -phred33 R1.fq R2.fq ILLUMINACLIP:/software/7/apps/trimmomatic/0.38/adapters/TruSeq3-PE-2.fa:2:30:10 LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:36
     ```
     * This script removes illumina adapters, removes low quality or N bases below 3 from both leading or trailing, scans the read with a 4-base sliding window and cut when the quality per base drops below 15, and drop reads below 36 bases long.
 9) After you run trimmomatic, you should have A trim and single file fo each of your original fastq sequences.
 Let's run fastqc again on the new sequences.
 Make a directory in aphis_myzus called "raw_seqs" and move all files that end in 001.fastq.gz there. `mv *_001.fastq.gz raw_seqs/`.
-Then change the upper limit of the array to 124 in the script and run `sbatch ../scripts/fastqc.sh`.
+Then change the upper limit of the array to 124 in the script and run `sbatch ../../scripts/fastqc.sh`.
 Download the seqs as in step 7 and make sure everything looks OK.